-The EM405-8 is LXI compliant, which provides standard Ethernet I/O communication.
+The EM405-8 uses a standard Ethernet I/O communication protocol.
 The Ethernet interface must be properly configured to work on the user's network.
 The flexibility of the EM405-8's Ethernet interface allows it to be used in a large number of possible network configurations.
 The unit is delivered with a default configuration that may or may not be appropriate for the user's network.
 It is up to the user and the user's network administrator to use the information provided throughout this section to determine what configuration is best for the given network.

-4.2 DISCOVERY
+3.2 DISCOVERY

-As required by the LXI specification, the EM405-8 supports the VXI-11 protocol for device discovery and communication.
+The EM405-8 supports the VXI-11 protocol for device discovery and communication.
 This allows any VXI-11 based discovery utility to discover the EM405-8 on the user's network without the requirement of knowing the EM405-8's current IP address.
 VXI-11 discovery utilities are generally included with the VISA I/O library package provided by several third-party vendors.